VAD: Vectorized Scene Representation for Efficient Autonomous Driving: Experiments

 We show three vectorized scene learning and planning results of VAD in Fig.~\ref{fig:vis}.
 For a better understanding of the scene, we also provide raw surrounding camera images and project the planning trajectories to the front camera image.
 VAD can predict multi-modality agent motions and map elements accurately, as well as plan the ego future movements reasonably according to the vectorized scene representation.
-More visualizations are available in Appendix.